wp-graphql/docs.wpgraphql.com/src/content/docs/getting-started/exploring-with-graphiql.md

 GraphiQL itself is a React component, so to use it, you need to either implement the React component, or use something that implements it already.

-## GraphiQL Tools / Apps
+## GraphQL IDEs and Tools
-Below is a (non-comprehensive) list of tools that implement GraphiQL that you can use to explore and experiment with your WPGraphQL API.
+Below is a (non-comprehensive) list of tools that make it easy to interact with a GraphQL Server.
+You can use these tools to explore and experiment with your WPGraphQL API by executing queries and mutations and exploring the schema.

 * **[GraphiQL Desktop App](https://github.com/skevy/graphiql-app):** GraphiQL as an Electron desktop app
 * **[WPGraphiQL](https://github.com/wp-graphql/wp-graphiql):** WordPress plugin that adds GraphiQL to the WordPress admin dashboard